Legal Requirements for a Limited Company in Ireland

 PPSN or IPN

-From 11th of June 2023, all proprietary directors of Irish companies must possess a Personal Public Service Number (PPSN) or Identified Person Number (IPN) and input said number on certain CRO forms.
+From the 11th of June 2023, all proprietary directors of Irish companies must possess a Personal Public Service Number (PPSN) or Identified Person Number (IPN) and input said number on certain CRO forms.

 Up-to-Date Registers